gavinlyonsrepo/STM32_projects/projects/ST7735/README.md

-The Main.c contains  tests showing library functions There is also an TFT library (ST7735_TFT.c and ST7735_TFT.h), and five fonts files that contains ASCII pixel fonts.
+The Main.c contains  tests showing library functions There is also an TFT library (ST7735_TFT.c and ST7735_TFT.h), and a font files that contains ASCII pixel fonts.

 **Bitmap**